Gonzalomarcylabschool/AKOMA-Curriculum-2022/unit-4/Lecture-5-Constructors-prototypes-pt1/lecture-notes.md

 const Gonzalo = new Person('Gonzalo', 34, 'Teacher')
 ```

-There are few things that happen here that abstract some of the things that happen in a factory function
+Few things happen here that abstract some of the things that happen in a factory function.

-1. When we uswe the constuctor we are saything that `this` will be the name of that constructor.
+1. When we use the constructor, we are saying that `this` will be the name of that constructor.

 ```js
 function Person{
     //this === {}
 }
 ```
 2. We have abstracted the need to return an object.
-So when we create a new instance it will automatically be am object.
+So when we create a new instance, it will automatically be am an object
 ```js
 function Person{
     //this === {}